harihaysrun/sisc-vue/README.md

 [Here](https://www.figma.com/file/th9IcPkY20TucZrka24hoT/Skincare-UI?node-id=0%3A1) are the wireframes for the website.
 Colours used here are not finalised.

 ### Colours
-Looking at the wireframes, pink was my initial choice of accent colour, but I decided to change it up because it adds a touch of femininity to the branding, which is not what I'm going for.
+Looking at the wireframes, pink was my initial choice of accent colour, but I decided to change it up because it added a touch of femininity to the branding, which is not what I'm going for.

 **SI(S)C uses:**
 - Neutral colours (black, white, and mediumslateblue as the accent colour) because skincare is for everyone, regardless of genders!